alphanome-ai/common-contributing-guide/README.md

 ## Contribution Workflow

-We're delighted that you're considering contributing to our project!
-To assist you in getting started, we've outlined a recommended workflow below.
-However, feel free to adapt this process to suit your preferred approach.
+We're thrilled that you're considering contributing to our project!
+To facilitate your journey, we've structured a recommended workflow.
+However, we encourage you to adapt this process to fit your preferred style.

+### Identifying a Contribution

-1. Start by navigating to the GitHub issues page of the project you wish to contribute to (for example, [sec-parser GitHub issues](https://github.com/alphanome-ai/sec-parser/issues)).
-We recommend beginning with issues labeled `contributions-welcome`, as these are typically in line with our [roadmap](https://github.com/orgs/alphanome-ai/discussions/categories/roadmap-future-plans).
-If you're new to contributing, consider starting with issues tagged `good-first-issue`.
-We also welcome new improvement suggestions or bug fixes, especially those that align with our roadmap.
+1. **Existing Issues:** Begin by navigating to the GitHub issues page of the project you're interested in, such as [sec-parser GitHub issues](https://github.com/alphanome-ai/sec-parser/issues).
+We suggest starting with issues labeled `contributions-welcome`, which typically align with our [roadmap](https://github.com/orgs/alphanome-ai/discussions/categories/roadmap-future-plans).
+If you're new to contributing, consider issues tagged `good-first-issue`.

+2. **New Contributions:** We welcome all types of contributions, not just those listed in the issues or roadmap.
+If you've identified a bug that's not yet on our radar, or if you have a new idea for an improvement, we encourage you to share it.
+For such cases, it's best to initiate a discussion in the [Discussions](https://github.com/alphanome-ai/sec-parser/discussions) section before proceeding with your contribution.
+This ensures your efforts align with the project's direction and are beneficial to the community.

+### Preparing for Contribution

-2. Fork the project to create your own copy where you can make changes.
+1. **Fork the Project:** Create your own copy of the project where you can make changes by forking it.

-3. Although optional, we highly recommend discussing your approach to the issue in the issue thread.
+2. **Discuss Your Approach:** Although optional, we highly recommend discussing your approach to the issue in the issue thread.
 This is a great place to ask questions or seek help, and it also helps avoid duplicate efforts.
 Remember, we're a community and we're here to support each other!

-4. Clone your forked project to your local machine.
-5. We strongly recommend that you regularly upload your code to a draft PR.
+3. **Clone and Update Your Fork:** Clone your forked project to your local machine.
+We strongly recommend that you regularly push your code to a draft PR.
 This allows others to see your progress and offer assistance if necessary.
-To also ensures that you're working with the most recent changes from the main branch, follow the instructions provided in this [GitHub guide](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork#syncing-a-fork-branch-with-the-github-cli).
+To ensure that you're working with the most recent changes from the main branch, follow the instructions provided in this [GitHub guide](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork#syncing-a-fork-branch-with-the-github-cli).

+### Making the Contribution

+1. **Create a Pull Request:** Once you're ready with your changes, create a pull request on the original repository.
+Make sure to provide a clear and comprehensive description of the changes you've made.

-6. Our CI/CD pipeline will run `task ci-checks` every time you push to your PR, notifying you of any issues.
+2. **Check CI/CD Output:** Our CI/CD pipeline will automatically run `task ci-checks` every time you push to your PR, notifying you of any issues.
 You can also run `task ci-checks` locally before pushing to catch any potential problems early.
-7. Lastly, take a moment to appreciate your contribution!
-Together, we're building something truly remarkable, and we're very grateful for your involvement.

 ## Development Environment Setup